 Mr. Gerardin told us that HP has accelerated its ACF efforts as more fake HP products have appeared around the world, especially online, and he expects that the activity will grow going forward.
 Mr. Gerardin said HP’s goal is to protect its customers from being misled when they shop for the high-quality products the HP brand represents.
 “That’s our focus, protecting our customers and protecting their experience with HP printers.”
 He acknowledged the firm also wants to protect its innovations from patent infringement and HP’s brand reputation.

 Estimating that HP has seized about 6.6 million counterfeit cartridges in the past eight years, Mr. Gerardin said the level of counterfeiting that happens each year is significant.
 “In a typical year, we’re seizing around 800,000 cartridges,” Mr. Gerardin said.
 “And, actually, that’s probably only a fraction of what’s going on all across the globe.”
-If one includes all the flat boxes, fake labels, and components that HP has nabbed during the past eight years, he said the firm has seized 5.6 billion counterfeit items.
+If one includes all the flat boxes, fake labels, and components, he said the firm has helped local law enforcement to seize 56 million counterfeit items during the last eight years.
 Since the start of 2020, the company has seized counterfeits worldwide, including in Africa, the Americas, Asia, and Europe.

 The number of products available online that violate HP’s trademarks and other intellectual property has skyrocketed in the past year.
 The uptick is being driven by the higher number of purchases being made at ecommerce sites since the outbreak of the coronavirus (COVID-19) pandemic worldwide.
 According to HP data provided by Mr. Gerardin, the firm’s response to this growing threat is accelerating, too—HP removed 241 percent more online cartridge listings than in 2020.
 The company has also removed approximately 34,000 patent-infringing ink cartridge listings from online sites in the past year, which is an increase of 217 percent compared to the year prior.
 HP informed us that 215 online sellers or their affiliated stores have been permanently banned by various marketplaces for selling counterfeits, and 54 online stores were removed for misusing the HP company logo.